Splash Pharmaceuticals

 Series B in 2006

-Regenesis Biomedical Inc. is a medical device company based in Scottsdale, Arizona, founded in 1996.
-The company specializes in the research, design, manufacture, and sale of noninvasive regenerative medicine products aimed at alleviating pain and restoring health.
-Its primary product, the Provant Therapy System, utilizes an electromagnetic field to reduce pain and swelling in skin and soft tissues following surgical procedures.
-The company serves a diverse clientele that includes healthcare facilities, acute and long-term care hospitals, skilled nursing facilities, rehabilitation centers, outpatient clinics, and home healthcare providers, all catering to patients under physician orders.
-Through its innovative approach, Regenesis Biomedical strives to enhance the quality of life for patients experiencing post-operative discomfort.
+Regenesis Biomedical Inc. is a medical device company headquartered in Scottsdale, Arizona, specializing in the research, design, manufacture, and sale of noninvasive regenerative medicine products.
+Founded in 1996, the company is known for its Provant Therapy System, which utilizes an electromagnetic field to reduce pain and swelling associated with surgery and soft tissue injuries.
+The device serves as an adjunctive treatment option for healthcare providers, catering to various settings, including acute care hospitals, skilled nursing facilities, rehabilitation centers, and home healthcare agencies.
+Regenesis Biomedical aims to improve the quality of life for patients by offering effective pain management solutions without the use of drugs.

 PhotoThera